opencurve/curve/docs/en/nebd_en.md

 - NEBD Server(**part2** in source code directory)：NEBD Server is responsible for receiving the requests from part1, then call CURVE client for corresponding operations.
 An NEBD server can receive requests from different NEBD clients.

 Also, figure 1 shows that instead of CURVE client, NEBD client is now the component that serves the application above.
 In this case, the applications will still be influenced when NEBD client is being upgraded.
-So in our design, we simplified the processing logic of NEBD client as much as possible, which means it will only be responsible for request forwarding and limited retries for requests if needed.
+So in our design, we simplified the business logic of NEBD client as much as possible, which means it will only be responsible for request forwarding and limited retries for requests if needed.

 There are few steps for NEBD server/CURVE client's upgrade: